 After pulling weeds and spraying the area, apply a pre-emergent weed killer over the bed.
 Water in the pre-emergent, making sure it won't affect healthy plants, trees or shrubs.
 Always check the label to make sure it works well for the landscaping and plants that surround or are in the area where it will be applied.

 The pre-emergent weed killer will form a barrier within the soil and keep new weeds from sprouting up from underneath the layer of mulch.
 This should last about six months before it needs to be refreshed.
-Finally, a layer of landscape fabric is designed to allow air movement for plants but to block weeds from sprouting from below.

 Mulch After Spraying